MrShameer/SPPP-Selenium/README.md

 ```python
 CHROMEDRIVER_PATH = 'E:\\Python\\SPPP Selenium\\chromedriver.exe'
 ```
 Make sure the ChromeDriver path is correct including the folder name.
+If you download this repository in zip, your folder might be something like `SPPP-Selenium-main`.
+So make sure you keep note of that.

 Now you can run the code.
 Enjoyy!!!